-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Trust's basic financial statements.
-The accompanying supplementary information, consisting of summary schedules in the financial section, and the accompanying investment, actuarial and statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Metropolitan Water Reclamation District Retiree Health Care Trust's basic financial statements.
+The introductory section, investment section, actuarial section, and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.